onset/lameta/README.md

-SayMore JS is a reboot of SayMore (c# winforms) as a web app wrapped in electron, so that it can be used on Macs (and Windows, and Linux).
+SayMore X is a reboot of SayMore (c# winforms) as a web app wrapped in electron, so that it can be used on Macs (and Windows, and Linux).
 The stack is Typescript, react, and mobx, ,built with webpack.

 ## Get Started